 Option 2 - SES Domain Authorization

-This option authorizes SendSafely to directly send email from your domain using Amazon's Simple Email Service (SES).
+This option authorizes SendSafely to directly send email from your domain using our Amazon Simple Email Service (SES) account.
+This option is recommended for companies that do not already use AWS.
 Authorization can be done at the domain level or at the subdomain level.

 - Domain Level Authorization - In order to send email using firstname.lastname@example.org, you must authorize company.com.